Ja-Cheol Koo, Heung-Min Son and Bum-Kun Cha: The top 3 South Koreans in Bundesliga history

-Tottenham Hotspur star Heung-min Son arrived in Germany at the tender age of 16, joining the Hamburg youth academy as part of a deal between HSV and the South Korean football association.
 The club soon realised they had a major talent on their hands, and within a few years Son was training alongside established first-team stars, picking up valuable advice from the likes of Ruud van Nistelrooy and Rafael van der Vaart.

-Despite his relative inexperience, the pacy left winger stood out for his remarkable movement, technique and dribbling, with former Hamburg coach Armin Veh quickly falling under the spell: "At 18 years of age, Son can already do so much that others aged 30 can't!"
+Despite his relative inexperience, the pacy left winger stood out for his remarkable movement, technique and dribbling, with former Hamburg coach Armin Veh quickly falling under the spell: "At 18 years of age, Son can already do so much that others aged 30 can't!" the ex HSV tactician noted at the time.

 Having scored 24 minutes into his Bundesliga debut against Cologne in October 2010, Son continued to go from strength to strength and enjoyed a breakout 2012/13 campaign, notching 12 goals and two assists to help Hamburg finish in an impressive seventh place.
 Bayer Leverkusen came calling that summer, securing Son's services for a club record fee.

-"Heung Min Son is quick, agile, technically strong and has a fantastic shot," enthused Leverkusen sporting director Rudi Völler.
+"Heung Min Son is quick, agile, technically strong and has a fantastic shot," enthused former Leverkusen sporting director Rudi Völler.
 "He will help us achieve our goals in the Bundesliga, DFB Cup and Champions League."

 Comparisons with Bum-Kun Cha - the first South Korean to play in the Bundesliga - were inevitable.